admiralakber/winput/README.md

 # winput

-Minimal, slick GUI input box for Wayland/Sway (GTK4).
+Slick, minimal GUI input box for Wayland/Sway (GTK4).
 Type text, press Enter → winput prints to stdout and exits.
 Escape exits with code 1 and no output.
-Perfect for piping into xargs or swaymsg.
+Perfect for piping into `xargs` or `swaymsg`.

+Inspired by `i3-input` (see the man page).
+Designed to feel native on Sway with a clean, flat aesthetic.

+Note: This project was fully created by the Cursor agent CLI running GPT‑5, directed by `admiralakber`.

 ## Features
-- Flat, modern, dark style (customizable)
+- Flat, modern dark UI (fully themeable)
-- Inconsolata monospace by default (configurable)
+- Monospace look with Inconsolata by default (configurable)
-- Press Enter: print text to stdout, exit 0
+- Enter: print to stdout, exit 0
-- Press Escape: exit 1 without printing
+- Escape: exit 1 (no output)
-- Tooltip, placeholder, initial text, size, colors, and rounding are configurable via CLI flags
+- Tooltip, placeholder, initial text, size, font, colors, and rounding via CLI flags

 ## Build and run (NixOS recommended)